Nuclearistt/TEKWrapper/README.md

   }
 }
 ```
-Every property in the object is optional, you may include only those that you want
+Every property in the object is optional, so you can remove any property that you don't need (e.g if you have default value for it, or you don't have any "Other" features) from the example

 - **HosterName**: (Nick)name of server and/or cluster owner
 - **ServerName**: Name of the server to be displayed in the launcher.
 If not specified at all, the name will be taken from Steam query response (which is the same one that you specified as session name in server command-line parameters or GameUserSettings.ini).
 If its value is *""*, the name will be just the map name (you would want to use that in clusters).
-This property has no effect if your server is not member of any cluster
+This property has no effect if your server is not member of any cluster.
+You should not set it or set it to anything other than *""* if you use the same json file for all servers in cluster, that will lead to all servers in your cluster being displayed with exactly the same name
 - **ClusterName**: Name of the cluster to be displayed if your server is member of one.
 All servers within the cluster should have the same ClusterName, otherwise it's undefined which one will be used.
 This property has no effect if your server is not member of any cluster
 - **IconUrl**: URL of the cluster's icon, it should be an image with dimensions 128x128 pixels, other sizes are allowed but are not that optimal and will be stretched.
 The format is irrelevant but JPEG and PNG are preferred
 - **Discord**: Invite link for your server/cluster's Discord server.
 Only URLs starting with *https://discord.gg/* are allowed